cadeinc/cadeinc.github.io/Skolem-Award.md

 **Leo Bachmair and Harald Ganzinger**

 for the paper "On Restrictions of Ordered Paramodulation with Simplification" published in the CADE-10 proceedings in 1990.
-The paper is recognized as a landmark in the development of foundations for research in deductive program synthesis.
+The paper is recognised for its development of the superposition calculus for equational first-order clauses alongside a new and powerful framework for proving completeness and accommodating redundancy.
+This framework forms the basis of many advanced modern theorem provers, and has been highly influential in accelerating progress in the area of automated deduction.

 Presented at
 CADE-27